Donald Trump’s Budget Proposal Has No Room For The Hungry [Opinion]

 — Vox (@voxdotcom) March 17, 2017

 The cuts to education spell out long-term disaster- something that will manifest itself in the future, in later generations, when U.S. students are ranked even lower than they are now.
 The budget cuts placed on state funding, agriculture, and human services will be more immediately felt than those placed on the school systems.
-According to an article from CNN, President Trump’s budget proposal will cut funding to the Supplemental Nutrition Program for Women, Infants, and Children, as well as emergency food assistance programs, which includes food banks.
-It seems Trump’s priority is rooted in defense and security departments, and not assisting those in need, as he’s gifted additional powers to the CIA, per an earlier article by the Inquisitr.
+Per an article from CNN, President Trump’s budget proposal will cut funding to the Supplemental Nutrition Program for Women, Infants, and Children, as well as emergency food assistance programs, which includes food banks.
+It seems Trump’s priority is rooted in defense and security departments, and not assisting those in need, as he’s gifted additional powers to the CIA, per an earlier Inquisitr article.
 Donald Trump’s budget proposal is still only a blueprint, and will likely be overhauled a time or two before being implemented.
 Hopefully the backlash coming from citizens all over the world against Donald Trump’s budget proposal encourage him to further examine his priorities and offer a helping hand, as opposed to a shaking fist.

 [Featured Image by Olivier Douliery-Pool/Getty Images]